||U.S. Department of State Travel Advisory - Mexico

 According to the statistics last published by the Mexican government in late 2011, 47,515 people were killed in narcotics-related violence in Mexico between December 1, 2006 and September 30, 2011, with 12,903 narcotics-related homicides in the first nine months of 2011 alone.
 While most of those killed in narcotics-related violence have been members of TCOs, innocent persons have also been killed.

-The number of U.S. citizens reported to the Department of State as murdered under all circumstances in Mexico was 113 in 2011 and 32 in the first six months of 2012.
+The number of U.S. citizens reported to the Department of State as murdered under all circumstances in Mexico was 113 in 2011 and 71 in 2012..

 The number of kidnappings and disappearances throughout Mexico is of particular concern.
 Both local and expatriate communities have been victimized.
 In addition, local police have been implicated in some of these incidents.
 We strongly advise you to lower your profile and avoid displaying any evidence of wealth that might draw attention.